sacko87/sacko87.github.io/index.md

 #### Progressive Access Ltd <span class="date pull-right">Apr 2016 &mdash; Present</span>

-With this company I helped develop a generic workflow that enables users with visual impairments to read diagrams.
-This used a plethora of languages as each component was originally written as such.
-A key part of this work was to be able to integrate into a web service.
+Working with this company to help develop a generic workflow that enables users with visual impairments to read diagrams.
+This process used a plethora of languages as each component had particular requirements.
+An important part of this work was to be able to integrate them into a web service.

 ### University of Birmingham

 #### Senior Teaching Assistant <span class="date pull-right">Oct 2005 &mdash; Jun 2016</span>

-As teaching assistant, I further aided in students' development through small group tutorials, marking and demonstrating in labs.
+As a teaching assistant, I further aided in students' development through small group tutorials, marking and demonstrating in labs.
 As a senior teaching assistant, I would plan tutorials and exercises, and manage other tutors to provide a consistent learning platform.

 I was awarded with the TA of the year for my second year of teaching.